 2. I need to prove I am enrolled or have full-time status (for insurance purposes, loans, scholarships, etc) - how do I show this?

 Answer: To make a request of this information, contact the Registrar’s Office.
 You can also do this online from your MyASU by clicking grades and transcripts>>transcripts & test scores>>enrollment verification.

 1. I have a Junior Check-in hold - what do I do?

-Answer: We want to meet with our Juniors to develop an academic plan for remaining semesters.
+Answer: We want to meet with our Juniors to develop an academic plan for their remaining semesters including but not limited to: graduation, study abroad, careers, and internship and research opportunities. .
 Please make an appointment with your academic advisor on the on-line scheduler.
 Make sure to add a note in your request to meet that you are coming for your JUNIOR CHECK.
 The Junior Check notice does not prevent registration, but it is important to meet with your advisor as soon as you have the notice.

 Use the Advisor Online Scheduler to schedule an appointment.

 2. Who do I contact concerning financial aid or scholarships?

 Answer: All questions related to scholarship and financial aid must be addressed to the experts in these offices.

 Contact a Financial Aid Counselor or by calling 855480.965.3355.278.5080